Date : April 15, 2019

 What does the NAPLAN reading test involve?

 Students will be given a range of reading materials covering different text types.
 This might take the form of a short newspaper article, a snippet from a story and a visual advertisement.
 They will then be asked comprehension questions about the text type which will form their analysis.
-These answers will be recorded into their accompanying booklet.
+These answers will be recorded into their accompanying booklet or online.

 Parents can help at home with preparation for these tests.
 Reading to your child and then discussing content, character, motivation and themes is key to helping them develop their understanding.
 Ensure that your conversations are natural and light – many students will be sitting practice tests at school so differentiating between the two is key to forging a connection.